You might be starting to think about which subjects you want to study at school, perhaps you have even had a talk about careers.

-We were lucky enough to interview Tasha Scott, who was happy to explain to us her studies and career as an a Structural Engineer
+We were lucky enough to interview Tasha Scott, who was happy to explain to us her studies and career as a Structural Engineer.

 Can you explain what your job is, using a few examples of the type of projects a structural engineer might work on?

 My job involves designing structures – for me primarily buildings.
 These could be buildings of any type, from high-rise residential towers, hotels and shopping centres through to airports, hospitals and schools.

 Most buildings are designed using steel, concrete, or a mixture of the two.
 There are codes that we have to make sure we design to so that the buildings will stand up and be safe.

 What kind of engineering do you currently do?
 Are there various specialities, and how do you decide which is the right one for you?

 I currently work as a structural engineer on buildings.
 Civil engineers are quite similar and design things like roads, railways and bridges.

 At university I spent my first two years studying many types of engineering, including structural, civil, aerospace (planes), mechanical and electrical.
 I decided to carry on and specialise in structural engineering as it was my favourite of them all.